 Created by his daughter, Evelyn McAndrew in 1997 and supplemented by a bequest from her estate in 2008, the awards are named in honour of Prof. McAndrew, who was a professor in French at University COllege from 1919-1956, and Registrar of the College from 1928- 1956.
 The awards are presented to assist CDTPS students on the basis of financial need (OSAP-eligible) and academic merit.

-The Centre for Drama, Theatre & Performance Studies is proud to offer our students a scholarship to help them with their travel costs for a educational experience each year in another city or country.
+The Centre for Drama, Theatre & Performance Studies is proud to offer our students a scholarship to help them with a non-UofT educational experience each year either local or in another city or country.
 This scholarship is open to 3rd and 4th year students in the Drama Specialist or Major who have a CGPA of 3.0 or higher.

 - Fill out the application form.
 To be eligible for consideration, students must agree to the conditions on the form.